thunlp/OpenNE/README.md

 - --weighted, treat the graph as weighted; this is an action;
 - --label-file, the file of node label; ignore this option if not testing;
 - --clf-ratio, the ratio of training data for node classification; the default is 0.5;
+- --epochs, the training epochs of LINE and GCN; the default is 5;

 #### Example